So many times when I first speak with my clients who are in active executive job search mode, they feel compelled to discuss their shortcomings.

 - They’ve worked too long at one company – a rarity these days.

-It’s no surprise that people anticipating job search have anxiety about whether they have what it takes.
+Many people anticipating executive job search have anxiety about whether they have what it takes.

 After all, executive job search is a major life event.
 It’s usually an overwhelming, daunting challenge to undertake.